Best Bookstores to Visit in Brooklyn

 Staff Recommendation: “The Argonauts” by Maggie Nelson

 With every good book, you need a cozy spot to indulge in your literary journey.
-Become a member at Common, and visit these bookstores and more near our homes.
+Become a member at a Common home in New York City, near these bookstores.
+Book a free tour with us today.